Comparison of Nazism and Stalinism: Germany and Russia

 The comparative study of Nazism and Stalinism was carried further by other scholars, such as Moshe Lewin and Ian Kershaw, and their collaborators.
 Writing after the dissolution of the Soviet Union, Lewin and Kershaw take a longer historical perspective and regard Nazism and Stalinism not so much as examples of a new type of society like Arendt, Friedrich, and Brzezinski did, but more as historical "anomalies" or unusual deviations from the typical path of development that most industrial societies are expected to follow.

 The task of comparing Nazism and Stalinism is, according to them, a task of explaining why Germany and Russia (along with other countries) deviated from the historical norm.
 At the outset, Lewin and Kershaw identify similarities between the historical situations in Germany and Russia before the First World War and during that war.
 Both countries were ruled by authoritarian monarchies, who were under pressure to make concessions to popular demands.
 Both countries had "powerful bureaucracies and strong military traditions."
-Both had "powerful landowning classes" while also being in the process of rapid industrialization and modernization.
+Both had "powerful landowning classes" while also being in the process of rapid industrialisation and modernisation.
 Both countries had expansionist foreign policies with a particular interest in Central and Eastern Europe.
 Lewin and Kershaw say that these factors did not make Stalinism or Nazism inevitable but that they help explain why the Stalinist and Nazi regimes developed similar features.

 Similarities and differences of the systems

 Ian Kershaw stated that Stalinism and Nazism are comparable in "the nature and extent of their inhumanity" but that the two regimes were different in some aspects.
 Lewin and Kershaw question the usefulness of grouping the Nazi and Stalinist regimes together under a totalitarian category, saying that it remains an open question whether the similarities between them are greater or smaller than the differences.
-In particular, they criticize what they see as the ideologically motivated attempt to determine which regime killed more people, saying that apologists of each regime are trying to defend their side by positing that the other was responsible for more deaths.
+In particular, they criticise what they see as the ideologically motivated attempt to determine which regime killed more people, saying that apologists of each regime are trying to defend their side by positing that the other was responsible for more deaths.